oracle/node-oracledb/doc/api.md

 and overall system scalability.
 The documentation in [Database Round-trips](#roundtrips) shows how to measure round-trips.

-Here are some suggestions for the starting point to begin your tuning
+Here are some suggestions for the starting point to begin your tuning:

 - To tune queries that return an unknown number of rows, estimate the number of rows returned and start with an appropriate